oxyplugins/oxy-toolbox/readme.txt

 == Changelog ==

+= 1.3.2 ( August 05, 2020 ) =
+* [Navigator] Added the missing "Edit Post", "Edit Page", "Edit <CPT>" etc. in the WP toolbar.
+* [Navigator] Fixed the CSS loading on the front end even when the admin bar is not showing.
+* [Conditions] Fixed these WooCommerce conditions so they only work with published products: Selected Tag has at least One Product, Selected Category has at least One Product.
+* [Conditions] Moved these WooCommerce conditions in the conditions dialog from "Woo Product" category to "WooCommerce": Selected Tag has at least One Product, Selected Category has at least One Product, At least One Featured Product, At least One Product on Sale.
+These conditions can be used on any page.
+If you are currently using one of these conditions, you will need to delete it and re-add.
+* [Conditions] Fixed warnings related to "Invalid argument supplied for foreach()...Cannot modify header information - headers already sent" in the WLM membership(s) code.

 = 1.3.1 ( July 17, 2020 ) =
 * [Gutenberg] Moved "Disable Gutenberg" as an option under a new "Gutenberg" module and added another option, "Full Width Editor".
 * [Back To Top] Fixed Back To Top button not appearing when NextGen Gallery is active.